WICG/idle-detection/README.md

 observation of UI events.

-If an implementation restricts the detection threshold it should also restrict how quickly responses to `query()` are delivered or ensure that the response is cached or otherwise provide a guarantee that rapid polling does not bypass the restriction on data granularity.
+If an implementation restricts the detection threshold it should also restrict how quickly responses to `start()` are delivered or ensure that the response is cached or otherwise provide a guarantee that rapid polling does not bypass the restriction on data granularity.